Castlevania: Legacy of Darkness: Development

-Legacy of Darkness was a continuation of Konami's first attempt (Castlevania, also published in 1999) to create a 3D Castlevania.
+Legacy of Darkness is a continuation of Konami's first attempt of Castlevania, also published in 1999 to create a 3D Castlevania.
 For example, Cornell was present in early development media and press information for Castlevania, but was ultimately removed before the game's release.

 Legacy of Darkness's primary focus is on a new story (a prequel to Carrie and Reinhardt's adventures) in which Cornell explores new levels, as well as redesigned levels from Castlevania.
 Levels from Castlevania that have not been drastically changed (such as the Villa) are often navigated in a new or novel manner and feature different puzzles.
 Completing the game once unlocks Henry's quest, and he explores his own set of levels and new bosses.
 Many are redesigned levels from Castlevania.

 Carrie and Reinhardt's quests are a secondary focus (bonus features), that can only be unlocked after completing both Cornell and Henry's quests.
 Carrie and Reinhardt's quests lack the voice acting, some cutscenes and the original level designs present in Castlevania (due to space concerns), instead adopting the new level designs (from Cornell and Henry's quests).
 Their quests also feature new bosses from Henry's quest, such as Medusa and the Queen of the Spider.
 They are also given new armor and weapon designs, though the original starting armor from Castlevania can be unlocked during Henry's quest.

 In Legacy of Darkness control of the game's characters, camera, and frame-rate were streamlined.
 The game supports the Nintendo 64's Expansion Pak add-on, which allows for an option in which textures are displayed in a higher resolution.
 However, this mode has some frame-rate issues.

 Castlevania: Legacy of Darkness was present within the series' original chronology from its original release until 2002, when a timeline published on the official Japanese Castlevania: Harmony of Dissonance website omitted it – as well as several other Castlevania games – from the series' continuity.
 The others also included Castlevania Legends for the Game Boy, Castlevania: Circle of the Moon and the original Castlevania release for the Nintendo 64.

 In 2006, series producer Koji Igarashi stated that "These games were taken out of the timeline [...] not because I didn't work on them, but because they were considered by their directors to be side projects in the series".
 Since the 2002 removal, the events of Legacy of Darkness have occupied an ambiguous place in timelines published by Konami of Japan, Konami of America, and various gaming publications.
 The most recent English language timeline, distributed with preordered versions of Castlevania: Portrait of Ruin in North America by Konami of America, includes Legacy of Darkness but does not describe the game's plot.
 Igarashi later clarified that he looks at the titles as "...a Castlevania "gaiden" (subseries)" and complimented them by stating "...they both have a really unique take on the Castlevania world."